ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 22. Deep learning is better suited to the imputation of categorical data.
 Square footage is numerical, which is better served by kNN.

+23. Ground truth provides built-in five data labelling tasks

+     ```
+     Bounding Boxes
+     Image classification
+     Semantic segmentation
+     Text classification
+     Named Entity Recognition.
+     ```

+24. The *p* value represents the level of probability that an apparently significant relationship between variables was really just due to chance.
+If *p* is set at 0.01, this means that we would expect such a result in only 1 in 100 cases.
+This is a very stringent level, and while it means that the researcher can be more confident about a significant result if they find one, it also increases the chance of making a Type II error: confirming the null hypothesis when it should be rejected.

 # Modeling